Driveway Cleaning Cost

 powerwash7

-On average, a professional driveway jet wash will cost you around £250 - £400.
+On average, pressure washing services will cost around £150 - £250 for cleaning only, or £300 - £450 if sealing is included.
 This is not much when you consider it only needs doing once per year.
 The cost for having this done could prevent further costs down the line.

 If you left your driveway unwashed, then the build-up of dirt and grime could lead to cracking and pitting.
 This would then require repairing and may even result in you needing a whole new driveway if suitable repairs could not be made.
 Having your driveway cleaned once per year could prevent these potential costs down the line.